NicoHood/SecureLoader/Readme.md

 #### 3.4.1 Overview
 Before the user uses the Firmware functions it should verify the Firmware authenticity.
-Therefor the [FID Hash](#343-firmware-id-hash-fid-hash) Hash is used and should be accepted by the user.
+Therefore the [FID Hash](#343-firmware-id-hash-fid-hash) Hash is used and should be accepted by the user.
 If the [FID Hash](#343-firmware-id-hash-fid-hash) is different the Firmware was upgraded or otherwise modified.

 1. Start the Firmware